 Missouri Western State University offers an interdisciplinary minor in Childhood Studies.
-This minor is intended for those students who have child-related emphases in their major disciplines, such as juvenile delinquency, child psychology, or pediatrics, or for those who simply wish to learn more about the subject of childhood.
+This minor is intended for those students who have child-related emphases in their major disciplines, such as juvenile delinquency, child psychology, or pediatrics or for those who simply wish to learn more about the subject of childhood.
 The minor will also provide a foundation of study for those students who intend to go on to professional or graduate school in order to study in child-related areas.
 This minor does not provide students with certification to teach in the state of Missouri.

-Students must successfully complete at least eighteen hours from the following list of classes, including any 1-3 credit internship, special topics course, and/or independent study relevant to childhood studies and arranged through any academic department.
+Students must successfully complete at least eighteen hours from the following list of classes.
 To insure that the minor is a truly interdisciplinary experience, at least three disciplines must be represented with no more than nine hours coming from any one discipline:

-Crea uts
+PDI Ci redits

-EDU 315 Psychology and Education of the Exceptional Child 2

-(Declared Childhood Studies minors are exempt from EED 303
+EDU 315 Psychology and Education of the Exceptional Child (Declared Childhood Studies minors are exempt from 2

-and EED 304 as prerequisites for this course.)
+EED 303 and EED 304 as prerequisites for this course.)

-EDU 419 Utilizing Family and Community Resources for Early Childhood Education (Declared Childhood Studies minors are exempt from 2
+EDU 419 Utilizing Family and Community Resources for Early 2

+Childhood Education (Declared Childhood Studies minors

-EED 357 or EED 358 as a prerequisite for this course.)
+are exempt from EED 357 or EED 358 as a prerequisite for

+this course.)

-EDU 420 Counseling Techniques/Parents 2
+EDU Counseling Techniques/Parents 2

-ENG 300 Literature for Children 3
+ENG Literature for Children 3

-ENG 400 Literature for Adolescents 3
+ENG Literature for Adolescents 3

 LAT 370 Domestic Relations 3

-LAW 110 Juvenile Delinquency 3
+LAW Juvenile Delinquency 2 3 3 3 3 3 6 2

-LAW 440 Juvenile Law and Procedures 3
+LAW Juvenile Law and Procedures 3

-NUR 433 Health Alterations: Maternal Child 23333362
+NUR Health Alterations: Maternal Child 6

-PED 384 Child Growth and Development 2
+PED Child Growth and Development

-PSY 240 DR
+PSY Life-span Developmental Psychology OR

 PSY 319 Child/Adolescent Psychology 3

 (Prerequisite: PSY 101.
 Declared Childhood Studies minors are

 exempt from PSY 200 as a prerequisite for this course.)

 PSY 470 Child Psychopathology and Exceptionalities 3

 (Prerequisite: PSY 101 and either 240 or 319.
-Declared Childhood
+Declared Childhoo d

-Studies minors are exempt from PSY 200 as a prerequisite for this course.)
-3
+Studies minors are exempt from PSY 200 as a prerequisite for

+this course.)

-SOC 330 The Family 3
+SOC The Family 3 3

 SWK Child and Family Welfare 3

+Intern ship: Relevant field experience/practicum/internship through any

+academic department.
+May be repeated for credit.
+1-3

+Releva ant Spe cial Topics Course offered through any academic department.

+May be repeated for credit.
+1-3

+° Releva ant Ind ependent Study arranged with any full-time faculty member.

+May be repeated for credit.
+1-3